|Blood Splatter Compact - Style A $15|

 The Horror is driving him crazy

 Stanley Kubrick (A Clockwork Orange and Full Metal Jacket) directed this film version of Stephen King's best selling novel.
-Released May 23, 1980 by Warner Brothers Pictures (rated R).
+Released May 23, 1980 by Warner Brothers Pictures (Rated R).
 Recovering alcoholic, Jack Torrance (Jack Nicholson) has accepted a job as winter caretaker of the grand Overlook Hotel in an attempt to put his life back on track.
-The hotel manager warns him of the long and lonely winter ahead as he and his family will be alone there for the five month off-season.
+The hotel manager warns him of the long and lonely winter ahead as he and his family will be alone and snowed in for the five month off-season.
 Jack assures him it's just what he needs to work on his writing.
-The manager also informs him of a little "mishap" that happened to the last winter caretaker and his family.
-Jack laughs this off and is sure his wife Wendy (Shelley Duvall) will find it fascinating.
+What Jack doesn't know is that he and his family are not the only ones inhabiting the Overlook!
+Muaahhhhhhhh 8)

 Being a fan of the book there are some aspects of this movie version that I don't care for.
 Jack seems to not like his family from the start and he almost changes into a crazy man overnight.
 A little more of a transition into madness would have been nice.